Bryant back on sidelines for another six weeks

-LOS ANGELES (Reuters) - Just 11 days after Kobe Bryant made his long-awaited return for the Los Angeles Lakers, the shooting guard is expected to be out for “approximately six weeks” because of a knee injury, the team announced on Thursday.
+LOS ANGELES (Reuters) - Just 11 days after Kobe Bryant made his long-awaited return for the Los Angeles Lakers, the shooting guard will be out for about six weeks because of a knee injury, the team announced on Thursday.

 The 35-year-old, who spent almost eight months on the sidelines with a torn left Achilles’ tendon before making his comeback on December 8, hyper-extended his left knee during Tuesday’s 96-92 win against the Grizzlies in Memphis.

-Bryant, a 15-time All-Star and five-time NBA champion, had a magnetic resonance imaging (MRI) exam on Thursday and was also examined by a team physician.
+Bryant, a 15-time All-Star and five-time NBA champion, had an magnetic resonance imaging (MRI) exam on Thursday and was also examined by a team physician.

 “Results of the MRI show that Bryant has a fracture of the lateral tibial plateau of his knee,” the Lakers said in a statement.
 “He is expected to be out approximately six weeks.”

-Bryant’s latest injury comes as a major blow for the Lakers, who only last month signed the league veteran to a two-year, $48.5 million contract extension.
+Bryant’s latest injury comes as a major blow for the Lakers, who only last month signed the league veteran to a lucrative two-year contract extension.

-“That’s too bad, you hate it for Kobe,” Lakers coach Mike D‘Antoni told reporters after the team practiced at their El Segundo training facility.
+“You hate it for Kobe,” Lakers coach Mike D‘Antoni said.
+“He’s worked so hard to get back.”

-“He’s worked so hard to get back.
-But he’ll be back.
-He’ll be back in six weeks.
-He’s got to weather the storm to get back.
-We’re going to play hard.
-We have enough guys and enough talent.
-We’ll be fine.”

 Xavier Henry will take over as starting point guard in Bryant’s absence, the Lakers said.